-On a lighter side (yes, I cried but I want you to think about your own life with no tears involved), as part of my personal story, I remember an incident a long time ago while I was working as a banquet server for a hotel…walking into the room full of diners with a large tray of full drinking glasses (tea/water)….well, never mind.
+On a lighter side (yes, I cried but I want you to think about your own life with no tears involved), as part of my personal story, I remember an incident a long time ago while I was working as a temporary banquet server for a hotel.
+As I was walking into the room full of diners with a large tray of full drinking glasses (lemonade, tea and water)….well, never mind.
 Let’s say there was an imbalance that could’ve been disastrous!

 We balance our bodies in many, many ways.
 Balancing skills make use of poses and states of mind to focus attention on work, yoga, aerobics, tabata, healing touch, hiking, golfing, bike riding…being with the person you love.
 You get the drift, physical activity that involves any number of exercise moves or mental positions.

 Yes, simply thinking with a sense of balance is very, very good and helps avoid failure (and falling).
 Jurists use a balancing test to weigh the importance of multiple factors in a legal case.
 If you want to highlight these factors, especially those that involve work and disability, let me know.
 I will be prepared to help you bring a balanced case to court.
 I will write a report that tells your client’s real story, with a concentration on their vocational background and potential future.
 If you need a life care plan for your client, again, I can help write about why the plan is needed and the likely costs for the person’s care.